 From here on out, the female hangs on hard for sometimes up to 24 hours.
 Staying attached means the male can prevent other males from trying to mate with her.
 These other males will often try to violently bite at the tail and flippers of the attached male to “torture” him into letting go.

 This creates and maintains a wide variety of genetic diversity in the population of sea turtles throughout the Galapagos, given that the eggs, in the end, are actually the net result of various fathers that have inseminated the female successfully.
 Serving as a crude reminder of these intense sea turtle mating season in Galapagos is the visual fact that females end up with scars across their shells.

-Our guests in the Galapagos can experience sea turtles throughout the archipelago while abaord the Santa Cruz II Galapagos cruise!
-One of the biggest and most frequent spot for these magnificent creatures is along Isabela and Fernandina Islands on our Western Islands Galapagos itinerary.
+Our guests in the Galapagos can experience sea turtles throughout the archipelago while aboard the Santa Cruz II Galapagos cruise!
+One of the biggest and most frequent spots for these magnificent creatures is along with Isabela and Fernandina Islands on our Western Islands Galapagos itinerary.